Demi Lovato Mourns Grammy Loss And Dishes On Boyfriend Guilherme Vasconcelos

 E!
 News shares that Demi Lovato’s new romance with MMA fighter Guilherme ”Bomba” Vasconcelos was a closely guarded secret, until the “Confident” singer was spotted at the Bellator 170 in Los Angeles.
 Now that the love affair has been outed, Lovato is being more open about her romance with Vasconcelos, even sharing pictures of herself sparring with the MMA fighter on her Instagram account.

-While she enjoys going to his matches and gushes over his wins, Demi admits that she does feel concern, every time he steps into the ring.
+While she enjoys going to his matches and gushes over his wins, Demi admits that she does feel concern every time he steps into the ring.
 Although “Bomba” usually wins, Lovato knows there’s always the chance of a lucky shot from one of his opponents.

-In talking about Guilherme’s bouts, Ellen DeGeneres asked Lovato if she feels bad for his opponents, during the matches.
+In talking about Guilherme’s bouts, Ellen DeGeneres asked Lovato if she feels bad for his opponents during the matches.

 “I don’t feel bad, nope!
 It’s a sport!”

 While it’s still early in their relationship, Demi and Vasconcelos are supportive of one another in their career goals, as Lovato has revealed with her interest in Guilherme’s MMA matches.
-Lovato posted an Instagram video of herself helping Vasconcelos train, captioning the video with “When you kick bae’s a–,” indicating that Demi is as aggressive in the ring as she is on the stage.
+Lovato posted an Instagram video of herself helping Vasconcelos train, captioning the video with “When you kick bae’s a**,” indicating that Demi is as aggressive in the ring as she is on the stage.

 Yet, one has to wonder if “Bomba” was going easy on Demi.